352ounces/zcombinator/guides/PR-TO-PAID_GUIDE.md

 - Promoting your work to create liquidity
 - "Manipulating" markets in your favor

-**Why?** Attempts to manipulate make information markets stronger.
-If you try to inflate your PR's value artificially, sophisticated traders will dump on you, profit, and buyback the token.
-This creates a self-balancing system.

 ### Resolution Process

 **If you disagree with the outcome:**